bangcorrupt/freetribe-docs/docs/getting-started.md

 touch cpu/src/apps/my_blink.c
 ```

-Open `blink.c` in the editor of your choice.
+Open `my_blink.c` in the editor of your choice.
 The codespace includes VSCode and neovim.

 ## Minimal Example